storybookjs/react-native/lib/codemod/README.md

 This converts all of your component module stories into MDX format, which integrates story examples and long-form documentation.

+> NOTE: The output of this transformation may require manual editing after running the transformation.
+MDX is finnicky about the top-level statements it allows.
+For example, [variables should be defined with exports](https://mdxjs.com/getting-started/#defining-variables-with-exports), meaning `const foo = 5;` should be rewritten as `export const foo = 5;`.
+We don't do this transformation automatically, since you may prefer to refactor your stories.

 ```sh
 ./node_modules/.bin/jscodeshift -t ./node_modules/@storybook/codemod/dist/transforms/convert-to-module-format.js . --ignore-pattern "node_modules|dist"
 ```